magnusmanske/mediawiki_rust/README.md

 # A MediaWiki client library in Rust

+## Examples
-## Get all categories of "Albert Einstein" on English WIkipedia
+Get all categories of "Albert Einstein" on English Wikipedia:
 ```
 let mut api = mediawiki::api::Api::new("https://en.wikipedia.org/w/api.php");